Cauliflower and Potato Curry (Aloo Gobi Recipe)

 - 1 small (~1 lb chopped) head of cauliflower, cut into small florets with excess stems sliced

 - 2 small (~350 g) russet potatoes, peeled and cut into 1/2-inch cubes, and placed in a bowl of water to prevent browning

 - 1 small green chili pepper, sliced or chopped

 - 1/2-1 tsp soy sauce (regular, GF soy sauce, or tamari), optional

 - 2 tbsp chopped cilantro leaves

 - Heat oil in a non-stick pan or heavy-bottomed pot over medium-high heat.
-Add the cumin seeds and nigella seeds (if using) and let them sizzle for a few seconds.
+Add the cumin seeds and let them sizzle for a few seconds.
 Add the chopped onion and sauté, stirring frequently, until it turns golden (~6-7 min).

 - Add the garlic and ginger and sauté until the raw smell disappears, about 30 seconds.
-Add the tomatoes, spice powders (coriander, cumin, turmeric, red chili, black pepper (if using)) and salt.
+Add the tomatoes, spice powders (coriander, cumin, turmeric, red chili, black pepper) and salt.
 Cook until the tomatoes are soft and the oil begins to separate from them (~4-5 min).
 If needed, deglaze the pan with 2 tbsp of water to help the tomatoes.

 - Add the potatoes, cauliflower, and green chili pepper.
-Stir-fry for about 5 minutes, until softened.
+Sauté for about 5 minutes, until softened.

-- Turn the heat down to low-medium, cover, and let cook for 20-25 minutes, stirring once or twice in between.
+- Turn the heat down to low-medium, cover, and let cook for about 25 minutes, stirring once or twice in between.
 (See Note 1)